-Continue reading to learn about the symptom, causes, and potential treatments for this condition.
+Continue reading to learn about the symptoms, causes, and potential treatments for this condition.

 Sensorineural hearing loss often occurs in one or both ears depending on the cause.
 If your SNHL happens gradually, you may not notice it without a hearing test.
 However, if you experience SSHL (sudden sensorineural hearing loss), your symptoms will appear within several days.
 This usually happens upon waking.
 Knowing the symptoms associated with this type of hearing loss can help you stay informed about what to look out for.

 Often, the first symptoms that patients experience are ringing in the ear or dizziness.
 Other symptoms include: